CLI Behavior

 cargo bp (no arguments)

-r[cli.bare.tui] Running cargo bp with no subcommand and no flags MUST launch the interactive TUI.
+r[cli.bare.tui] Running cargo bp with no subcommand and no flags MUST print the available subcommands and exit.
+This is the default clap behavior when a required subcommand is missing.

 r[cli.bare.help] Running cargo bp --help MUST print CLI help text and exit.